Squadrick/shadesmar/README.md

 * Multiple subscribers and publishers.

-* Multithreaded RPC support.

 * Uses a circular buffer to pass messages between processes.

-* Faster than using the network stack like in the case with ROS.
+* Faster than using the network stack.

 * Decentralized, without [resource starvation](https://squadrick.github.io/journal/ipc-locks.html).

-* No need to define external IDL files for messages.
-Use C++ classes as message definition.

 ---